oracle/graaljs/docs/user/NodeJSVSJavaScriptContext.md

 ```
 Context.create("js").withHostInterop()
 ```
-More details on the Java interoperability capabilities of GraalVM JavaScript are available in [docs/user/JavaInterop.md](https://github.com/graalvm/graaljs/blob/master/docs/user/JavaInterop.md).
+More details on the Java interoperability capabilities of GraalVM JavaScript are available in the [Java Interoperability](https://github.com/graalvm/graaljs/blob/master/docs/user/JavaInteroperability.md) guide.

 ## Multithreading